Scotiabank Caribbean Carnival

 Feel de vibe at the Scotiabank Caribbean Carnival Toronto (formerly Caribana) – an exciting cultural explosion of Caribbean music, cuisine and revelry as well as visual and performing arts.
 Through its fifty-year history it has become a major international event and the largest cultural festival of its kind in North America.
 Join the excitement as Toronto comes alive with the pulsating rhythms of Calypso, Soca, Reggae, Hip Hop, Chutney, Steel Pan and Brass Bands.

-Scotiabank Caribbean Carnival Toronto 2015: Bigger and Better Than Ever
+Scotiabank Caribbean Carnival Toronto: Bigger and Better Than Ever

-For the past 48 summers, the streets of Toronto have come alive with the sights, sounds and spirit of the Caribbean.
-This year, Toronto’s beloved Scotiabank Caribbean Carnival promises to be bigger and better than ever!
-With an expanded parade route, special musical guests and favourite mainstays, come see why Scotiabank Caribbean Carnival 2015 is a can’t-miss cultural explosion.
+For the past 49 summers, the streets of Toronto have come alive with the sights, sounds and spirit of the Caribbean.
+And now, Toronto’s beloved Scotiabank Caribbean Carnival is bigger and better than ever!
+With an expanded parade route, special musical guests and favourite mainstays, come see why Scotiabank Caribbean Carnival is a can’t-miss cultural explosion.

 The Yearly Events